Xaxis/jquery.php/README.md

 jqueryphp
 =========

-A simple jQuery plugin that allows you to make PHP function calls.

-The intention of this plugin is to allow for the calling of PHP functions from JavaScript in cases which latency is not an issue.
+The primary intention of this plugin is to allow for calling PHP functions from within JavaScript.

+Secondarily, when the 'exec' feature is enabled, users of this plugin can execute arbitrary PHP code written within JavaScript.

+The usage of this plugin is advised in contexts where latency is not an issue and direct access to PHP functionality within JavaScript would prove very useful.

-The plugin makes no assumptions regarding which functions are called nor what arguments are passed to them.
-In other words, it is the responsibillity of the user to handle security concerns.
+This plugin makes few assumptions regarding which functions can be called.
+Therefore it is the responsibillity of the user to handle security concerns.

 This plugin assumes that the user knows how many arguments should be passed to a given PHP function.
-Error handling is not accounted for.

 Usage: